RAttab/reflect/README.md

 indicates that either a getter or setter function is available in the overload pool.
-This can then used be used by utilities like [`json`](src/utils/json) and [`path`](src/utils/config/path.h) to list the members of an object and navigate an it completely generically.
+This can then used be used by utilities like [`json`](src/utils/json) and [`path`](src/utils/config/path.h) to list the members of an object and navigate it completely generically.

-The list of features supported by Reflect is actually quite a bit longer then what I can fit herebut you can find a brief overview in [this example](tests/demo_test.cpp).
+The list of features supported by Reflect is actually quite a bit longer then what I can fit here but you can find a brief overview in [this example](tests/demo_test.cpp).
 For those who are curious to know what makes Reflect tick, head over to [value_function.h](src/value_function.h) and enjoy the templates.